rotsehub/rotseana/doc/README.rst

 Parameters
 ----------

---match: Works on match structured files (.dat and .datc).
+--match     Works on match structured files (.dat and .datc).
 Only use when the file you are retrieving the data from is a match structured file.
---fits: Works on FIT files.
+--fits      Works on FIT files.
 Only use when the file you are retrieving the data from is a FIT structured file.
---mindelta: Minimum delta
+--mindelta  Minimum delta
---minsig: Minimum sigma
+--minsig    Minimum sigma
---minchisq: Minimum chisq
+--minchisq  Minimum chisq
---objid: Processes a specific objid
+--objid     Processes a specific objid
---log: Saves the output as a .txt.
+--log       Saves the output as a .txt.

 To run using a match structured file
 ------------------------------------